aaronamk/Pyglet-Hello-World/README.md

 # pyglet_test

-This is a thing to test that GitHub, Pyglet, and anything else needed to coding for our club is working on your computer.
+This is to test that GitHub, Pyglet, and anything else needed to code for our club is working on your computer.

-Clone and run main.py (using "git clone --recursive-submodules" to include pyglet in the installation).
-You should be able to move your character around the screen with WASD.
+Clone this repo (using "git clone --recursive-submodules" to include pyglet in the installation) and run main.py.
+A window should open and you should be able to move your character around the screen with WASD keys.